 - An x-ray is a picture of your bones and tissues in the wound area.
 You may need to have an x-ray if the wound is near a joint or bone.
-Caregivers look for broken bones, or foreign objects such as glass or metal.
+Healthcare providers look for broken bones, or foreign objects such as glass or metal.

 - Cleansing is done by flushing the wound with sterile water.
-Caregivers may use a large syringe with a needle or catheter (tube) tip.
+Healthcare providers may use a large syringe with a needle or catheter (tube) tip.
 They may also use a liquid that kills germs.

 - A skin substitute is skin taken from another part of your body to close a large wound.
-Caregivers may instead use artificial skin that contains cells needed to repair damaged tissues.
+Healthcare providers may instead use artificial skin that contains cells needed to repair damaged tissues.